Rusydy/rusydy.github.io/_posts/2024/2024-12-15-workplace-conflict-mediation-strategy.md

    - Frame the conversation in a way that emphasizes shared goals and minimizes discord (e.g., "Let’s find the best way to deliver value to the client.").

 3. **Leverage Authority Wisely:**
-   - Involve your manager not as a decision-maker but as a facilitator, ensuring your ideas are presented favorably without appearing overly assertive.
+   - Involve your manager not as a decision-maker but as a facilitator, ensuring your ideas are presented favourably without appearing overly assertive.

 4. **Demonstrate Empathy:**
-   - Acknowledge your coworker’s points to disarm potential resistance, then build on them to support your perspective. for example, "I see your concern about the timeline, and I believe we can address it by..."
+   - Acknowledge your coworker’s points to disarm potential resistance, then build on them to support your perspective.
+For example, "I see your concern about the timeline, and I believe we can address it by..."

 5. **Be Generous with Credit:**
    - Recognize the contributions of others while subtly tying the success of the project to your involvement.
 This enhances your standing without creating conflict.
 For example, "I appreciate your insights, and I believe by combining our approaches, we can achieve a stronger outcome."